 Amnesty International continues to denounce cases such as: Ebtisam El Saegh of Salam for Democracy and Human Rights in Bahrain, who was sexually assaulted and brutally beaten for her human rights work.
 In Iran, Yasaman Aryani and her mother Monireh Arabshahi were sentenced to 9 years and 7 months in prison for distributing flowers to other women and promoting the non-obligatory use of the veil.
 The Iranian lawyer Nasrin Sotoudeh, who defended the rights of these women, was sentenced to 38 years in prison and 148 lashes.
 They were all accused, among other things, of “disturbing public order”, “committing a sinful act by appearing in public without a hijab”, and even “inciting corruption and prostitution”.

-Women who participated in the Green March for the legalization of abortion in Argentina were also targeted and harassed on social media.
-One in three women suffered violence on social media and were accused of “murdering”, “baby killing” and of being “feminazis”.
-In India, one in five women parliamentarians and politicians are attacked for their work; they suffer sexist remarks in reference to their appearance, their marital status, whether or not they have children, and regarding their ethnic and religious background.
+Women who participated in the Green March for the legalization of abortion in Argentina were also targeted and harassed on social media. women suffered violence on social media and were accused of “murdering”, “baby killing” and of being “feminazis”.
+In India, women parliamentarians and politicians are attacked for their work; they suffer sexist remarks in reference to their appearance, their marital status, whether or not they have children, and regarding their ethnic and religious background.

 The strength of the feminist movement

 Nonetheless, the pressure from women’s movements cannot be underestimated.
-When countries like Saudi Arabia wish to whitewash their image, tainted by reports of human rights violations, they do so by publicizing advances in women’s rights, such as being able to drive, despite the continued imprisonment of activists such as Loujain al-Hathloul, who was jailed in May 2018 for posting a video of her driving and claiming this right for the women of her country.
+When countries like Saudi Arabia wish to whitewash their image, tainted by reports of human rights violations, they do so by publicizing despite the continued imprisonment of activists such as Loujain al-Hathloul, who was jailed in May 2018 for posting a video of her driving and claiming this right for the women of her country.

-The Chilean women’s anthem against sexual assault, A Rapist in Your Path, has been sung on all five continents, and has even reached parliaments, like in Turkey, where female members of the secular opposition sang it in protest against the arrest of seven women who chanted this anthem in a mobilization in the streets of Istanbul.
-According to Amnesty International’s analysis, only 9 out of 31 European countries have laws that define rape on the basis of absence of consent.
+The Chilean women’s anthem against sexual assault, A Rapist in Your Path, has been sung on all five continents, and has even reached parliaments, like in Turkey, sang it in protest against the arrest of seven women who chanted this anthem in a mobilization in the streets of Istanbul.
+According to Amnesty International’s analysis, only have laws that define rape on the basis of absence of consent.
 But determined women, survivors and activists have been bringing about change country by country.
 In 2018 alone, Iceland and Sweden became the seventh and eighth countries in Europe to adopt new legislation in line with international law and standards, followed by Greece in 2019.
 Spain could become the 10th country in Europe to clearly define rape as sex without consent, following the recent announcement by the government of a new bill on comprehensive responses to sexual violence.Amnesty International will participate in the mobilizations on 8th March, International Women’s Day, in different countries around the world, with the intention of showing more than ever our support for women’s movements, and of echoing their voices in all their diversity and in the fight for recognition of all their rights.